HTTP-RPC/Kilo/README.md

 #### JSON Documentation
 A JSON version of the generated documentation can be obtained by specifying an "Accept" type of "application/json" in the request headers.
 The response can be used to process an API definition programatically; for example, to generate client-side stub code.

-This header is supported by to both `WebService` and `IndexServlet`.
-The latter will return a JSON description of all active services.
+This header is supported by both `WebService` and `IndexServlet`.
+A request to the latter will produce a JSON description of all active services.

 ## WebServiceProxy
 The `WebServiceProxy` class is used to issue API requests to a server.
 It provides a single constructor that accepts the following arguments: